Boston Cream Pie for the WIN!

 I only recently found out that Boston Cream Pie is actually a cake – not a pie at all!
 But cake or pie.
 I can tell you that this dessert is incredibly DELICIOUS.
 Who would have thought that custard and cake were the perfect match?

 You’re going to love this cake because not only does it look absolutely stunning, but it’s not too tricky to make.
-The vanilla cake is adapted from my Froot Loop Layer Cake recipe, but I added a few tablespoons of sour cream to the batter.
+I added a few tablespoons of sour cream to the batter.
 It’s my secret weapon in vanilla cakes because it makes them unbelievably moist.

 And you’ll be pleased to know the vanilla custard is also easy to make.
 I used to feel intimidated about making custard from scratch because it sounded a little tricky with all those egg yolks and all the stirring, but now I wouldn’t go back.
 This thick and creamy custard tastes divine and comes together in about 10 minutes!